-One of the problems with this approach is that the new variable (ABORTION) will be assigned a system missing value if one or more of the original variables has a missing value.
+One of the problems with this approach is that the new variable (abortion) will be assigned a system missing value if one or more of the original variables have a missing value.
 We can avoid this problem by summing the values of the original variable and dividing by the number of variables with valid values.
 For example, if six of the seven original variables had valid values, then we would divide the sum by six.
-We can also tell SPSS to create this new variable only if at least four of the original variables have valid values.
-If fewer than four of the original variables have valid values, SPSS will assign it a system missing value.
+We can also tell IBM SPSS to create this new variable only if at least four of the original variables have valid values.
+If fewer than four of the original variables have valid values, IBM SPSS will assign it a system missing value.

 We can do this by clicking on Transform and then on Compute and entering the new variable name in the Target Variable box.
-Let's call this variable ABORT.
-In the Function Group: box, scroll down and click on Statistical.
-This will list the statistical functions in the Functions and Special Variables: box.
+Let's call this variable abort.
+In the Function Group box, scroll down and click on Statistical.
+This will list the statistical functions in the Functions and Special Variables box.
 Double-click on Mean.
 Your screen should look like Figure 3-15.

-Notice that Mean(?,?) has been inserted in the Numeric Expression: box.
+Notice that Mean(?,?) has been inserted in the Numeric Expression box.
 What you want to do is to replace the (?,?) with the list of the seven original variables.
-It should now read (ABANY, ABDEFECT, ABHLTH, ABNOMORE, ABPOOR, ABRAPE, ABSINGLE).
-All that is left is to tell SPSS that you want to create this new variable only if at least four of the original variables have valid values.
-Do this by entering .4 following Mean so the expression reads Mean.4(ABANY, ABDEFECT, ABHLTH, ABNOMORE, ABPOOR, ABRAPE, ABSINGLE).
+It should now read (abany, abdefect, abhlth, abnomore, abpoor, abrape, absingle).
+All that is left is to tell IBM SPSS that you want to create this new variable only if at least four of the original variables have valid values.
+Do this by entering .4 following Mean so the expression reads MEAN .4 (abany, abdefect, abhlth, abnomore, abpoor, abrape, absingle).
 Your screen should look like Figure 3-16.